-- Algebra I or Algebra A & B\ which may be taken in grades 7-8 or 8-9; - Geometry or Geometry A & B\ which may be taken in grades 8-9 or 9-10; - \A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the four-unit requirement for the purpose of meeting the graduation requirement, but only serve as one unit each toward fulfilling the Smart Core requirement. - 3) Algebra II; and
+- Algebra I or Algebra A & B which may be taken in grades 7-8 or 8-9; - 2) Geometry or Investigating Geometry or Geometry A & B which may be taken in grades 8-9 or 9-10;

+A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the four-unit requirement for the purpose of meeting the graduation requirement, but only serve as one unit each toward fulfilling the Smart Core requirement.

+3) Algebra II; and

-- The fourth unit may be either: - A math unit approved by DESE beyond Algebra II:; or - A computer science flex credit may be taken in the place of a fourth math credit.
+- 4) The fourth unit may be either: - A math unit beyond Algebra II: this can include Pre-Calculus, Calculus, AP Statistics, Algebra III, Advanced Topic and Modeling in Mathematics, Mathematical Applications and Algorithms, Linear Systems and Statistics, or any of several IB or Advanced Placement math courses (Comparable concurrent credit college courses may be substituted where applicable); or - A computer science flex credit may be taken in the place of a fourth math credit.

-Natural Science: a total of three (3) units
+Natural Science: a total of three (3) units with lab experience chosen from One unit of Biology; and either: